-An external data source (also known as a federated data source) is a data source that you can query directly even though the data is not stored in BigQuery.
-Instead of loading or streaming the data, you create a table that references the external data source.
+An external data source is a data source that you can query directly from BigQuery, even though the data is not stored in BigQuery storage.

 Use cases for external data sources include:

 - For ELT (extract-load-transform) workloads, loading and cleaning your data

 in one pass and writing the cleaned result into BigQuery

 storage, by using a